voschezang/coding-handbook/product-management.md

 **Prioritization of future work**
 Two different methods to plan work:

 - Sprints of 1-4 weeks.
-The team commits to a certain set of tasks.
-This commitment is used as a motivational goal rather than an obligation: left-over tasks should be seen as an possibility of improvement rather than a failure.
+See [scrum-guide.md](scrum-guide.md).
+The team commits to a single short-term goal and comes up with a plan to reach it.
+This commitment is motivational  rather than an obligatory: left-over tasks should be seen as a possibility of improvement rather than a failure.
 In non-specialist teams the diversity of the work in the sprint should be taken into account.
 - No sprints, but instead use a continuously updated backlog.
 Whenever a task is finished the tasks that is at the top of the backlog can be picked up.
 This requires a limit on the amount of work in progress.
 The team has more freedom and should have a high level of discipline.

 **Prioritization of work in progress**